futurelearn/frontend-exercise/README.md

 *PLEASE NOTE: clone this repo, don't fork it or submit a PR, as it's a public repository.*

-In either case, please send the info to [jobs@futurelearn.com](mailto:jobs@futurelearn.com).
-Thankyou!
+In either case, please send the info to your hiring contact in Workable.
+Thankyou and good luck!